Term 1 ends at 3pm on Thursday 6th April (Good Friday 7th April)

 Kia ora koutou.
 Hello everyone.

-Big Day In – Monday 20th March (weather permitting)
+Big Day In – new date Monday 20th March (weather permitting)

 What: A day of games and activities.